-BUS CONDUCT VIOLATIONS Level 1 Level 2 Level 3 Level 4 To include, but not limited to To include, but not limited to To include, but not limited to To include, but not limited to Failure to sit in assigned seat Persistent Level 1 violations Persistent Level 2 violations Persistent Level 3 violations Eating or drinking Throwing items inside or outside the bus or at others Obscene gestures, profanity Sexual harassment Improper boarding, not going directly to assigned seat Being disrespectful to the driver (language, gestures, body contact, failing to follow driver's instructions/requests) Destruction of property, i.e. graffiti, tears, punctures.
+Level 1 Level 2 Level 3 Level 4 To include, but not limited to To include, but not limited to To include, but not limited to To include, but not limited to Failure to sit in assigned seat Persistent Level 1 violations Persistent Level 2 violations Persistent Level 3 violations Eating or drinking Throwing items inside or outside the bus or at others Obscene gestures, profanity Sexual harassment Improper boarding, not going directly to assigned seat Being disrespectful to the driver (language, gestures, body contact, failing to follow driver's instructions/requests) Destruction of property, i.e. graffiti, tears, punctures.
 This may result in bus suspension until restitution is made.
-Inappropriate physical contact Failure to follow safety procedures while on the bus Spitting inside or outside the bus or at others Disruption of transportation Indecent exposure Pushing or tripping another student Spraying any non-hazardous materials (perfume, hairspray, cologne, etc.) Fighting or physical assault Possession of weapon Aiding or accessory to misconduct on the bus, horseplay, failure to remain seated while bus is in motion Spraying or squirting water inside or outside of the bus or at others Stealing, theft of items from another student Possession of hazardous materials Teasing / tormenting another student Tampering with any bus equipment (emergency exits, windows, fire extinguisher, etc.) Making a false report of an incident to the school or to the bus driver Threat or assault of a driver Failure to wear face mask as required while on bus and failure to remain in assigned seat.
+Inappropriate physical contact Failure to follow safety procedures while on the bus Spitting inside or outside the bus or at others Disruption of transportation Indecent exposure Pushing or tripping another student Spraying any non-hazardous materials (perfume, hairspray, cologne, etc.) Fighting or physical assault Possession of weapon Aiding or accessory to misconduct on the bus, horseplay, failure to remain seated while bus is in motion Spraying or squirting water inside or outside of the bus or at others Stealing, theft of items from another student Possession of hazardous materials Teasing / tormenting another student Tampering with any bus equipment (emergency exits, windows, fire extinguisher, etc.) Making a false report of an incident to the school or to the bus driver Threat or assault of a driver Failure to remain in assigned seat.
 Possession or use of tobacco, lighter, e-cigarettes, vaping paraphernalia Malicious behavior with intent to cause harm Inappropriate use of cell phone including recording/photographing inappropriate events Possession of alcohol or drugs

-CONSEQUENCES FOR BUS CONDUCT VIOLATIONS TIONS Level 1 Level 2 Level Level 4 1st Offense Student warning; Parent notified by Conduct Report After School Detention Up to 10 days bus suspension Up to 30 days bus suspension 2nd Offense Loss of recess or after school detention - I UD to 3 days bus Up to 15 days bus suspension Up to 1 semester bus suspension

-3rd Offense Up to 3 day bus suspension Up to 10 days bus suspension Up to 30 days bus suspension Up to permanent bus suspension 4th+ Offense Up to 5 day bus suspension Up to 30 days bus Up to permanent bus suspension Up to permanent bus suspension
+CONSEQUENCES FOR BUS CONDUCT VIOLATIONS Level 1 Level 2 Level 3 Level 4 1st Offense Student warning; Parent notified by Conduct Report After School Detention Up to 5 days bus suspension Up to 15 days bus suspension 2nd Offense Loss of recess or after school detention Up to 5 days bus suspension Up to 10 days bus suspension Up to 30 days bus suspension 3rd Offense Up to 3 day bus suspension Up to 10 days bus suspension Up to 15 days bus suspension Up to 1 semester bus suspension 4th+ Offense Up to 5 day bus suspension Up to 30 days bus suspension Up to permanent bus suspension Up to permanent bus suspension